 - Traffic means that your goal is to get as many people to visit your job link as possible.

-You can read about each objective more thoroughly by hovering on them.
+You can read about each objective more thoroughly by hovering over them.

 Ad Set Details